 #1: Utah Community Credit Union Intranet

 Justin Olson, Assistant Vice President at Utah Community Credit Union, created two unique time-saving Human Resources (HR) tools on their Financial Intranet.
-Employees who are paid hourly, not salary, clock-in on their intranet by clicking logos that are linked to their external time tracking system.
+Employees who are paid hourly, not salary, clock in on their intranet by clicking logos that are linked to their external time tracking system.
 This allows all hours worked to be tracked through one site so HR doesn’t have to login to another system.
-In addition, full-time employees have an HR widget for health benefits, medical, dental and 401K plan information.
+In addition, full-time employees have an HR widget for health benefits, medical, dental, and 401K plan information.
 By including all the documents and forms on their Financial Intranet in one central location, HR has saved a lot of time answering people’s questions.

 Utah Community Credit Union also encourages employees to use the intranet by only providing HR forms and policies on the intranet, so the Online Forms aren’t accessible anywhere else.
-In addition, all HR online forms are stored and managed in one secure area making it easy for HR to add or update documents, ensuring all forms are in compliance and current.
+In addition, all HR online forms are stored and managed in one secure area making it easy for HR to add or update documents, and ensuring all forms are in compliance and current.

 Utah Community Credit Union Intranet is an example of a highly effective Financial Intranet because:

 - It facilitates workplace productivity by effectively managing daily tasks.